fsharp/fslang-design/preview/FS-1137-prefer-extensions-method-over-property-when-arguments-provided.md

 ## Properties that cannot be shadowed

-Due to the idiom of indexed property not being possible to express in C#, and the ambiguity with delayed application of expressions in case of properties having indexers, or being of a function type, there is no plan to support resolution of extension methods / type extensions whenever those case apply.
-This introduce a subtle inconsistency among properties that can be defined on F# types.
+Due to the idiom of indexed property not being possible to express in C#, and the ambiguity with delayed application of expressions in case of properties having indexers, or being of a function type, there is no plan to support resolution of extension methods / type extensions whenever those cases apply.
+This introduces a subtle inconsistency among properties that can be defined on F# types.

 ## The features renders obsolete the lack of support for intrinsic methods of same name as a property